Srikanth-Lingappa/protein-design-subway-map/README.md

 ## Citation

+## Citation

 If you use the Protein Design Subway Map in research, teaching, presentations, software development, or other work, please cite the project.

-A formal citation and DOI will be provided following the first archived release.
+GitHub provides citation information through the `CITATION.cff` file.
+A DOI will be added following the first archived release on Zenodo.